[Travel Bits] Festivals in Korea this week

 Chilgapsan Ice festival

 Chilgapsan Ice Fountain Festival in South Chungcheong Province features a large-scale ice fountain creating an Alps Castle where fairy tale characters live.
-Located 5 minutes away, a suspension bridge over Cheonchangho Lake is famous as a filming location of the popular variety program “Two Days and One Night.”
+Located five minutes away, a suspension bridge over the lake of Cheonchangho is famous as a filming location for popular travel program “Two Days and One Night.”

-Visiting hours are from 9 a.m. to 5 p.m. for daytime, and from 6 p.m. to 10 p.m. for nighttime admissions.
+Visiting hours are from 9 a.m. to 5 p.m. for daytime and 6 p.m. to 10 p.m. for nighttime admissions.

 For more information, call the travel hotline at 1330 for Korean, English, Japanese and Chinese services.